dotnet/arcade/Documentation/ArcadeSdk.md

 - `SignType`, which specified the kind signing type: "real" (default) or "test"

-The build definition also needs to link the following variable group:
+The Build Pipeline also needs to link the following variable group:

 - DotNet-Symbol-Publish
   - `microsoft-symbol-server-pat`